Discover Kampot

 They also offer a homestay if you’d like to extend your stay with them.

 Not looking for a women’s spa?
 The Banteay Srey Project also runs The Deva Vegan Cafe in downtown Kampot, where everyone is welcome.
-If you want to find out more, you can just go to Deva Cafe in town and ask there.

 Explore Kampot